- Introduction

 Numbers in JSON are parsed as follows:

-• Numbers without fractional parts are parsed as exact integers, and arbitrary precision is supported.
+Numbers without fractional parts are parsed as exact integers, with support for arbitrary precision.

 Examples: